Acuant/JavascriptWebSDKV11/SimpleHTMLApp/README.md

 **Prerequisite:** To use the face capture and FaceID API, credentials with FaceID must be enabled.

-Acuant recommends using the **LiveAssessment** property rather than the score) to evaluate response. **AcuantPassiveLiveness.startSelfieCapture** will return a rescaled image.
+Acuant recommends using the **LiveAssessment** property rather than the score) to evaluate response. **AcuantPassiveLiveness.start** will return a rescaled image in onCaptured callback.
+The module supports real-time face detection only Android.

 Follow these recommendations to effectively process an image for passive liveness:
 #### Image requirements